cliffano/ute/README.md

     exports.routes = routes;

 Place all image files under public/images/, each image is accessible via path /images/imagefile.ext .

 Place all JavaScript files under public/scripts/, each script is accessible via path /scripts/scriptfile.js .
 All scripts are merged, and accessible via path /scripts/appname.js .

 Place all CSS files under public/styles/, each style is accessible via path /styles/stylefile.css .
 All styles are merged and minified, and accessible via path /styles/appname.css .

-Specify page not found error 404 page in views/404.html .
-Specify unexpected error page in views/500.html .
+Specify page not found error 404 page in views/404.html , and unexpected error page in views/500.html .

 Start the app: